khalidabuhakmeh/vite-asset-management/readme.md

 There are some assets that you will want to use in HTML and in JavaScript files.
 In this sample, I'm using `vite.svg` in the `main.ts` file as well as in `index.html`.

+**Note: The following package says it's incompatible with the latest Vite version, but it's really not.
+So you may need to perform an `npm install --force` to get the package installed.**

 Using the package `vite-plugin-html-resolve-alias`, I can create resolution aliases that the plugin will process in my HTML files.
 Let's see what setting up aliases looks like.

 ```javascript